 CrashPlan is an automatic, continuous data backup service that preserves your files with no disruption to you.
 It works on Mac, PC, and Linux computers and backs up your data whether you’re on campus, at home, or traveling abroad.
 It also enables you to access your data on any device, anywhere, any time.
 CrashPlan backup partners with our encryption program to ensure data is secure.

-CrashPlan will be installed on all St. Thomas faculty and staff laptops this summer.
-Throughout next year, CrashPlan will be installed on all University desktops.
-Shared departmental computers and lab computers will not receive CrashPlan.
+CrashPlan is installed on all St. Thomas full-time faculty and staff computers.
+Shared departmental computers and lab computers do not receive CrashPlan.

 Frequently Asked Questions

 All your user data is backed up, including the most common folders:

 - Optional: Secondary drives (e.g. drive F:\Data) CAN be backed up by manually selecting it in the CrashPlan backup settings, but they are not automatically selected.
 Select the drive in the desktop application settings.